Holly Symonds-Brown, PhD, RN

 About

-I have worked as a nurse in mental health and addictions for many years in many settings.
+I have worked as a nurse in mental health and addictions for many years in many settings and have always been interested in formal care practices and their fit with people's everyday life.

 Research

-I am an early career qualititative researcher interested in how care infrastructures shape everyday life of people who are marginalized due to cognitive or mental health differences.
-Most of my work is currently related to life with dementia and care in the community.
-My work uses critical theory and theoretically informed ethnography to re-think taken for granted ideas of care.
+As an early career qualitative researcher, my work focuses on how care infrastructures shape the everyday lives of marginalized people due to cognitive or mental health differences.
+I am particularly interested in how everyday life and care create possibilities for who people can be and where they can go.
+Most of my current work is related to life with dementia in the community.
+My work uses critical theory and theoretically informed ethnography to re-think taken for granted ideas of care, social inclusion and everyday life with chronicity.

-2) Strengthening Unpaid Care Mobilization in Canada’s Social Welfare State (SSHRC Insight- PI: Dr. Laura Funk)
+Strengthening Unpaid Care Mobilization in Canada’s Social Welfare State (SSHRC Insight- Co-Investigator)

 Teaching